Studies Archive

 Forced consumerism in healthcare, driven by patients having increased “skin in the game,” has not generated tangible systemic value but has led to fragmentation.
 Patients face increasingly expensive choices for potential treatment paths without clear guidance on the quality or value of those options.
 This information asymmetry forces patients to navigate a complex web of providers and services to discover the most affordable option within the constraints of provider networks and referral patterns.
 They also face the added challenge of evaluating direct-to-consumer options, which may be more affordable but often exist outside of the “traditional” healthcare system.
 The complexity of this task is further compounded by the lack of price transparency in the U.S. healthcare system.

-This week, we examine how fragmentation within the healthcare system creates gaps in care and inconsistent quality, fostered by forced consumerism (Trend 6).
+This week, we examine how fragmentation within the healthcare system creates gaps in care and inconsistent quality, fostered by forced consumerism (Trend 6 of our Health Economy Trends Report).

 Continuously Increasing Deductibles Are Not Consumer Friendly